 Total Count

-What is Article 112 of indian constitution
+What is Article 112 of Indian constitution

 Article 112 of the Indian Constitution deals with the Annual Financial Statement, commonly known as the Union Budget.